The Savant Class

 Prerequisites: 4th-level Savant

-You gain a trained Falcon which uses the Hawk statblock from the Player's Handbook, but it has an Intelligence score of 8.
-You and your Falcon can communicate simple ideas with each other using simple gestures and sounds.
-Your Falcon is unwaveringly loyal to you and obeys your commands.
+Statistics.
+The Falcon uses the Hawk stat block, but it has an Intelligence score of 8.
+You can communicate simple ideas with one another using only simple gestures and sounds.

-In combat, your Falcon shares your initiative and acts on your turn.
-It can move and use its reaction on its own, but it only takes the Dodge action unless you use a bonus action to command it to take an action from its stat block, or another action.
-If you are incapacitated, your Falcon acts on its own.
+Combat.
+The Falcon is unwaveringly loyal and acts during your turn in combat.
+It can move and its reaction on its own, but it only takes the Dodge action unless you use your bonus action to command it to take an action from its stat block, or another action.
+If you are Incapacitated, your Falcon can act on its own, and will defend you to the best of its abilities.

-If your Falcon falls to 0 hit points it makes death saving throws as a player character would.
-Should your Falcon die, your special skills allow you to track and train another Falcon over the course of an 8-hour period using 5 gp worth of bait.
+Death.
+If your Falcon falls to 0 hit points, it makes death saving throws as a player character would.
+Should it die, your unique skills allow you to track and train another Falcon over the course of an 8-hour period using 5 gold worth of bait.

 Linguistics